Mark Brown (footballer, born 1981)

 Mark Brown (born 28 February 1981) is a Scottish former professional footballer, who played as a goalkeeper.

-Brown played for both Old Firm clubs, Rangers and Celtic, and also played for Motherwell, Inverness CT, Kilmarnock, Hibernian, Ross County and Dumbarton.
+Brown played for both Old Firm clubs, Rangers and Celtic, and also played for Motherwell, Inverness Caledonian Thistle, Kilmarnock, Hibernian, Ross County and Dumbarton.
 Brown represented Scotland B twice, during his time with Inverness.

 Club career

 Early career

 Brown, a goalkeeper, started his career with Rangers, where he made just five first team appearances as a young player, before moving on to Motherwell.
 Brown made 19 appearances with Motherwell before the club's financial difficulties forced them into administration; Brown was one of 19 players released by the club to lessen its wage bill.

 Inverness CT

-Brown earned a contract with Inverness CT in the summer of 2002 after impressing then-manager Steve Paterson, and quickly became an indispensable member of the first team squad.
+Brown earned a contract with Inverness Caledonian Thistle in the summer of 2002 after impressing then-manager Steve Paterson, and quickly became an indispensable member of the first team squad.
 Brown also played international football for Scotland B.

 After joining Inverness, Brown's reputation as a talented goalkeeper grew, helped by his performances for the club in the Scottish First Division, the Scottish Cup and the SPL.
 The highlights of his career include a Scottish Cup Player of the Round award in March 2003, after his performance in goal helped Inverness to a 1–0 quarter-final win against Celtic.